jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 Finally, a `namespace <https://kubernetes.io/docs/admin/namespaces/>`_ defines a collection of objects in Kubernetes.
 It is generally the most "high-level" of the groups we've discussed thus far.
-For example, a a namespace could be a single class running with JupyterHub.
+For example, a namespace could be a single class running with JupyterHub.

 For more information about namespaces, see the `Kubernetes documentation on namespaces <https://kubernetes.io/docs/tasks/administer-cluster/namespaces/>`_.